University Highlights Public

 Enrollment

-You’ll have to apply through Studielink, the Dutch higher education application system.
-Here you can make a request to enrol in a university, which then reaches out to you on how to enrol and any specific requirements e.g. motivation letters (similar to personal statements or college essays) or entrance exams.
-Quick thing to note here: for some science majors in the Netherlands, they will require you to either have taken all three sciences at IB, or to do an entrance exam for the science that you have not taken, so keep this in mind when applying!
+You'll need to apply through Studielink, the Dutch higher education application system.
+Here, you can make a request to enrol in a university, which then reaches out to you about how to enrol and any specific requirements, e.g., motivation letters (similar to personal statements or college essays) or entrance exams.
+A quick thing to note: for some science majors in the Netherlands, they may require you to have taken all three sciences at IB, or to take an entrance exam for the science that you haven't studied, so keep this in mind when applying!

 How competitive is it?

-Compared to universities in the UK or the US, Dutch universities are relatively easier to get into.
-Many of them have low entry requirements of simply receiving a high school diploma, and will accept a large number of students, especially for bachelor degrees.
-However don’t let this fool you into thinking it’ll be a cakewalk!
-The idea behind this low competitiveness is that it gives everyone an equal opportunity to study, but it’s up to you to then put in the hard work.
-After the first set of exams, there’s around a 30% drop-out rate of students who are asked to leave for not performing to a high-enough standard.
-So while it is easy to get your foot in the door, it’s up to you to work hard and stay there!
-However one of the nice things is that the ranking of the individual university doesn't matter as much as it does for UK or US universities; while there are small fluctuations for specific majors, they are all roughly at-par, so you won’t have the stress of applying to the ‘right’ university based on league tables - they’re all fantastic options!
+Compared to universities in the UK or the US, Dutch universities are relatively easier to gain admission to.
+Many of them have modest entry requirements, often just requiring a high school diploma, and accept a large number of students, especially for bachelor's degrees.
+However, don't let this deceive you into thinking it'll be a cakewalk!
+The philosophy behind this approach is to offer everyone an equal opportunity to study, but then it's up to the individual to put in the hard work.
+After the first set of exams, there's approximately a 30% drop-out rate, with students being asked to leave for not meeting the requisite standards.
+So while it is easy to get your foot in the door, it’s up to you to work diligently and remain there!
+A comforting aspect is that the ranking of the individual university doesn't carry as much weight as it does in the UK or US; while there are minor fluctuations for specific majors, they all hold a comparable standing, so you won’t have the stress of applying to the 'right' university based on league tables - they’re all excellent choices!

 “Compared to universities in the UK or the US, Dutch universities are relatively easier to get into”